Donald Trump Jr. Says ‘Sick’ Democrats Hope Coronavirus Pandemic ‘Kills Millions’ Of Americans

 “It’s truly sick,” he added.
 “It’s an absolute travesty.”

-Shortly after Trump Jr’s comments hit the airwaves, Representative John Garamendi, a Democrat from California, responded when asked by MSNBC about the claims, according to The Daily Beast.
+Shortly after his comments hit the airwaves, Representative John Garamendi, a Democrat from California, responded when asked by MSNBC about the claims, according to The Daily Beast.

 “He should not be near me when he says that,” Garamendi said.